verona-interfaces/player/model/pages.md

 text is visible all the time.

 ## Concept of Pages
-Although this approach refers to the paper based assessment, a page can understood more generally as a visual stage of the unit.
+Although this approach refers to the paper based assessment, a page can be understood more generally as a visual stage of the unit.
 This can be important from the user's point of view, if the number of UI elements is too big and there is more structure needed to handle all aspects of the unit.